 Book Adaptations and Differences

 The Shallows is not based on a book.
 It is an original screenplay written by Anthony Jaswinski.
-His script appeared on the 2014 Black List, an annual survey of the most-liked unproduced screenplays, before being acquired and fast-tracked for production.
+His script became highly sought after, landing on the 2014 Black List, an annual survey of the most-liked unproduced screenplays in Hollywood.

 Memorable Scenes and Quotes